 Clinical features suggestive of cardiac amyloidosis are recurrent unexplained heart failure, particularly in African Americans males >60 years old with preserved left ventricular ejection fraction, an unexplained increase in left ventricular wall thickness (>12 mm), and a restrictive left ventricular filling pattern suggestive of increased filling pressures.
 There is usually left atrial dysfunction in the absence of atrial fibrillation and an abnormal global longitudinal strain (GLS) with apical sparing pattern.2 Other clinical features may include peripheral/autonomic neuropathy, macroglossia, carpal tunnel syndrome, periorbital bruising, stroke, postural hypotension, fatigue, weight loss, pedal edema, renal dysfunction, diarrhea, and constipation.3 On cardiac magnetic resonance imaging (CMR), diffuse late gadolinium enhancement as well as nulling of myocardium before or at the same inversion time as the blood pool and extensive extracellular volume (ECV) expansion are combined with structural findings of increased wall thickness and myocardial mass to diagnose cardiac amyloidosis.3 Of note, echocardiography and CMR are unable to differentiate ATTR from AL amyloidosis.

-Compared with CMR and echocardiography, cardiac planar and single-photon emission computed tomography (SPECT) imaging with bone avid radiotracers such as technetium-99m, labeled methylene diphosphonate (99mTc-DPD) and pyrophosphate (99mTc-PYP), is unique in being able to noninvasively differentiate ATTR from AL amyloidosis with a great degree of accuracy, particularly when performed with adjunctive clonal analysis with free light chain immunofixation to exclude AL amyloidosis with a 100% positive predictive value (confidence interval 98.0-100).4,5
+Compared with CMR and echocardiography, cardiac planar and single-photon emission computed tomography (SPECT) imaging with bone avid radiotracers such as technetium-99m-3,3-diphosphono-1,2-propanodicarboxylic acid (99mTc-DPD) and technetium-99m pyrophosphate (99mTc-PYP) is unique in being able to noninvasively differentiate ATTR from AL amyloidosis with a great degree of accuracy, particularly when performed with adjunctive clonal analysis with free light chain immunofixation to exclude AL amyloidosis with a 100% positive predictive value (confidence interval 98.0-100).4,5

 ATTR has significant cardiac involvement compared with AL amyloidosis and is often associated with bilateral carpal tunnel syndrome and neuropathy.2 ATTR may be wild type (normal) transthyretin (ATTRwt) or mutant (hereditary) transthyretin (ATTRm).
 ATTRwt has a marked male predominance, with a male-to-female prevalence ratio of 15:1, and usually occurs at >65 years of age.2 ATTRwt has more frequent cardiac involvement and is usually preceded by carpal tunnel syndrome by 5-10 years.2 ATTRm usually occurs at a younger age (>40 years) and may occur in either males or females, with a slight male predominance.2 There is a common African American variant of ATTRm that has a prevalence of 3-4% in the US African American population and is due to a mutation in the Val122Ile gene.2 This variant of ATTRm usually occurs at an older age (60-65 years) compared with the other forms of ATTRm.2